Ergodic properties of partially hyperbolic diffeomorphisms with topological neutral center: Introduction

-This question is still widely open and is extremely hard if no other hypothesis is assumed for the center direction.
-As the absence of uniform contraction/expansion behavior of the center manifold is a major obstruction for the generalization of the proofs of \cite{YP3, CH} to the partially hyperbolic context, it is natural to wonder if some control hypothesis for the center would imply the Bernoulli property.
+As the absence of uniform contraction/expansion behavior of the center manifold is a major obstruction to obtain the partially hyperbolic context, it is natural to wonder if some control hypothesis for the center would imply the Bernoulli property.
 We then address the following problem due to A. Wilkinson.

 \begin{problem}(see \cite[Problem 49]{HHUSurvey}) Let $f:M \to M$ be a volume preserving $C^{1+\alpha}$-partially hyperbolic diffeomorphism which is accessible and center-bunched.
 If $f$ has Lyapunov stable center is it true that $f$ is Bernoulli? \end{problem}